chilam27/Stock_Price_Prediction/README.md

 ### [Model Building](https://github.com/chilam27/Stock_Price_Prediction/blob/master/P04_ModelBuilding.py)

-For this part of my project, I wanted to give the credit to Krish Natik for his "[Stock Price Prediction And Forecasting Using Stacked LSTM- Deep Learning](https://www.youtube.com/watch?v=H6du_pfuznE)" video on YouTube that helped me to understand the importance of each step in building a stacked LSTM algorithm.
+For this part of my project, I wanted to give credit to Krish Natik for his "[Stock Price Prediction And Forecasting Using Stacked LSTM- Deep Learning](https://www.youtube.com/watch?v=H6du_pfuznE)" video on YouTube that helped me to understand the importance of each step in building a stacked LSTM algorithm.
 I also used the same structure as his in the video.

 - For the LSTM algorithm, the only variable that I will be using is the "Close" price.
 Because the algorithm is very sensitive to the scale of the data, the first thing I needed to do is to scale the data into numbers between 0 and 1 using `MinMaxScalar`.
-- To split the "Close" price data into train and test set, because this is a time series data, I will split the first 70% of the data to use it as my training data set and use the last 30% as my testing sata set.
+- To split the "Close" price data into train and test sets, because this is time-series data, I will split the first 70% of the data to use it as my training data set and use the last 30% as my testing data set.
-- Next, I implemented a function that performs data preprocessing and converting data array into matrix to the train and test data set with time step of 100.
+- Next, I implemented a function that performs data preprocessing and converting data array into a matrix to the train and test data set with a time step of 100.
-- Before building the model, I shaped my "X_train" and "X_test" data set because the LSTM model requires the input data to be reshaped to a three dimension as following: samples, time steps, features.
+- Before building the model, I shaped my "X_train" and "X_test" data set because the LSTM model requires the input data to be reshaped to a three-dimension as following: samples, time steps, features.
 - Then comes the model building.
-As for this stacked LSTM model (an extension of LSTM model with multiple hiddern layers), I used the "Sequential" model with an addtional of four layers:
+As for this stacked LSTM model (an extension of LSTM model with multiple hidden layers), I used the "Sequential" model with an additional of four layers:

 ```python
 model = Sequential()